CyVerse-learning-materials/container_camp_workshop_2020/getting_started/agenda.rst

       - time to talk and network
     * -
       - 10:30-12:00
-      - Integration of Singularity with Docker (John Fonner)
+      - Singularity and High Performance Computing (John Fonner)
-      - Using Docker & Singularity on remote systems
+      - `Singularity for MPI and GPU workloads <../singularity/singularityhpc.rst>`_
     * -
       - 12:00-1:00
       - Lunch Break (on your own)